italian dessert recipes

 Can I swap out the vermouth for a red wine?

 Nope.
-To keep this a classic Italian drink and really get what you are looking for - a Manhattan cocktail, you need to make sure not only to get red vermouth - but SWEET red vermouth.
+To keep this a classic Italian drink and really get what you are looking for - a true Manhattan cocktail, you need to make sure not only to get red vermouth - but SWEET red vermouth.

 Want the drink drier?